 Matthew Bronson brings to KUPR his willingness to rove about our listening area in search of interviews and stories.
 There are some regular spots with elected officials plus cultural features, interviews with wildlife experts and others in our community working on issues and projects important to us.
 Details each week can be found under "This Week" and the evergreen segments are archived here so you can listen anytime.
 You can also follow Matthew on his video podcast site - ABQlive.tv

-Happy to be part of the KUPR family, he will be interviewing local talent for the “Let’s Get Creative” show and will also pop in as a fill-in host from time to time.
+Jerry DiTata is a great addition to the KUPR family (read more about him under "Music".
+He hosts Home Country with Slim Randles on Saturdays and also interviews local talent for the “Let’s Get Creative” show and will also pop in as a fill-in host from time to time.
+And, in his spare time he backs up our KUPR engineers.
 His local artist interviews are archived here after they air.

 We have added poetry and prose readings to our programming, brought to you by Anasazi Fields Winery and featuring some original poetry by Jim Fish, Larry Goodell and other guest poets at the winery's open mic "Duende Picnic Series".
 Enjoy one of his poems below recently aired on KUPR.
 You can almost feel the presence of the "big cat" in places familiar to all of us living here.
 You will hear the poetry spots and other creative offerings during the Thursday afternoon 5-6pm time slot called "Let's Get Creative".
 The poetry is often followed by an interview and music sampling from local (New Mexico) musicians.